gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 To specify the `<inertial>` element of a `<link>` in SDFormat, the user needs to add the `<mass>`, `<pose>`, and `<inertia>` tags.
-Here `<mass>` is the mass of the link and `<pose>` is the pose of the Centre of Mass with respect to the link frame.
+Here `<mass>` is the mass of the link and `<pose>` is the pose of the center of Mass with respect to the link frame.
 The `<inertia>` tag, on the other hand, needs to enclose the following 6 tags:

  * `<ixx>` (Moment of Inertia)